-These conditions, called metrics, can be a particular groundwater level, a level of water quality, a volume of spring flows or other condition.
+These conditions, called metrics, can be a particular groundwater level, a level of water quality, a volume of spring flows or another condition.
 The chosen conditions serve as management goals and define how an aquifer will look in the future.

 Based on the chosen Desired Future Condition, the Texas Water Development Board determines how much groundwater is available (now termed “modeled available groundwater” and was originally termed “managed available groundwater”) for withdrawal.
 These volumes in turn become the permitting targets for the groundwater districts and will be used in the state’s regional water planning process.
 This process is a key way for communities to maintain local and regional control of their groundwater.

-Some Desired Future Conditions clearly recognize the interconnectivity between ground and surface water; others do not.
-Groundwater Management Area 7, where groundwater flows feeds springs critical to preserving the flow of the Nueces, Frio, and Llano and San Saba rivers, has a Desired Future Conditions based on preserving spring flow.
-Unfortunately, Groundwater Management Area 9, where groundwater feeds springs of the Guadalupe and Blanco River, has adopted a Desired Future Condition that ignores the groundwater/surface water interaction with these rivers, as well as recharge to the Edwards Aquifer.
+For example, Groundwater Management Area 7, where groundwater flows feed springs critical to preserving the flow of the Nueces, Frio, Llano and San Saba rivers, has a Desired Future Conditions based on preserving spring flow.
+Unfortunately, Groundwater Management Area 9, where groundwater feeds springs of the Guadalupe and Blanco rivers, has adopted a Desired Future Condition that ignores the groundwater/surface water interaction with these rivers, as well as recharge to the Edwards Aquifer.